 They are not just fun and games, though.
 Icebreakers serve as a valuable tool for creating a positive interactive meeting environment.

 Another important aspect is to think about the best time to hold a meeting.
 Monday is often considered to be a good time to discuss business matters with the team.

 But Monday is, in fact, the most productive day of the week.
 Employees have rested from work and now have the energy for all the essential tasks.

+According to recent meeting statistics, a good option is Tuesday mid-morning (10 am-12 pm).
 However, it still depends on your preferences and business needs.

 Before starting a meeting, it is best to engage with the meeting attendees.
 Having interaction and sharing positive news will start a meeting off well.

 It’s possible to share something positive in 30 seconds.
 This may include items such as: